dpritchett/dpritchett/README.md

 Most of my public repositories are experiments, utilities, or ideas that escaped into the real world because I got tired of solving the same problem twice.

-Don't expect a perfectly curated portfolio.
-Expect lots of prototypes, tools, and evidence of how I think.
+Don't expect a polished showcase.
+Expect experiments, tools, prototypes, and evidence of how I think.

 ## Elsewhere